mferrara/tmi-cluster/README.md

 - Advanced cluster status dashboard
 - Channel management and invite screen

+## Recent Updates (v3.5.0)

+### Improved IRC Race Condition Handling

+This version includes important updates from TMI v2.4.0 that fix critical race conditions:

+- **Resilient to out-of-order IRC messages**: The cluster no longer crashes when receiving NameReply messages for channels that haven't been joined yet
+- **Better reconnection handling**: Improved stability during network issues and reconnections
+- **Orphaned message tracking**: New events allow tracking of messages received for disconnected channels

+These improvements make the cluster much more stable at scale, especially when managing hundreds or thousands of channels.

 ## PHP Twitch Messaging Interface

 The TMI Cluster is powered by the [PHP Twitch Messaging Interface](https://github.com/ghostzero/tmi) client to communicate with Twitch.
 It's a full featured, high performance Twitch IRC client written in PHP 8.